-Continue your hip and knee exercises as instructed by your physical therapist three times every day.
+Continue your hip and knee exercises three times every day.
 You may bear weight as tolerated on the surgical leg, unless instructed otherwise by your surgeon.

-Get up and walk for 10 minutes every hour using your front-wheeled walker for support and safety.
-Continue to use your walker for 1-4 days following surgery or longer if needed.
+Get up and walk for 10 minutes every hour using your walker for support and safety.
+Continue to use your walker until you are certain you are safe from falling, then transition to a cane.
 In addition, take two 10-15 minute walks each day.